 Commencement

-This Guideline commences on 1 December 2016.
+This Guideline commenced on 1 December 2016 and incorporates amendments made from time to time as indicated on page ii.

 Confidentiality

 The AER will assess confidentiality claims by DNSPs arising under this Guideline in accordance with the Distribution Confidentiality Guidelines, the Competition and Consumer Act 2010 (Cth) and the National Electricity Law (NEL).